EstherSlabbert/Linux-and-Bash-Commands/README.md

 - `env` or `printenv`: lists all environment variables.
 - `printenv ENV_VAR` or `echo $ENV_VAR`: returns the value of the environment variable 'ENV_VAR'.
 - `grep "part-of-word-or-sentence" ./path/to/file-name.txt`: searches for and returns the line that contains "part-of-word-or-sentence" in './path/to/file-name.txt'. (using `-i` with grep makes its search case-insensitive, `-i "^ip"` will search for lines that start with 'ip', `-i "ip$"` will search for lines ending in 'ip', `-iv` will exclude the lines containing whatever is specified.)
+- `grep -q "part-of-word-or-sentence" file-name.txt`: runs grep command in quiet mode, so it returns no output.
+- `echo $?`: gets error or run code (usually between 1-155) for last command (0 if successful).

 For additional information: [Charmm gui Unix lessons](https://charmm-gui.org/?doc=lecture&module=unix&lesson=1)